Arbitrators say they can hear Chevron-Ecuador case

-A Tuesday posting on Chevron's website attributed to the tribunal read: "The tribunal declares that it has jurisdiction to proceed to the merits phase of these arbitration proceedings." here
+A Tuesday posting on Chevron's website that was attributed to the tribunal read: "The tribunal declares that it has jurisdiction to proceed to the merits phase of these arbitration proceedings."

 The panel was set up through The Hague's Permanent Court of Arbitration (PCA), and works under rules established by the United Nations Commission on International Trade Law.